jasmin-software/dotnet_agui_workshop/project1/Client_2/README.md

-# Tools calling
+# Tools

 ## Backend tools

+### Creating backend tools:

+There's already a backend tool (that gets the weather) defined on the server.

 ### Calling backend tools:

-There's already a backend tool (that gets the weather) defined on the server.
 You can simply ask for the weather in the same console to call it.

 <details>
 <summary>